fight233/DThouse_cxd/documentation20/en/04.model/docs.md

 ## <a class="anchor" id="create-table"></a> Create a Table

-TDengine builds a table independently for each data collection point.
+DThouse builds a table independently for each data collection point.
 Similar to standard relational data, one table has a table name, Schema, but in addition, it can also carry one or more tags.
 When creating, you need to use the STable as a template and specify the specific value of the tag.
 Taking the smart meter in Table 1 as an example, the following SQL command can be used to build the table:

 ```mysql
 CREATE TABLE d1001 USING meters TAGS ("Beijing.Chaoyang", 2);